His Holiness the 14th Dalai Lama of Tibet

 * * *

 September 1992: Second Dalai Lama’s visit in the Kalmykia

 November 2004: His Holiness the Dalai Lama XIV visited Republic of Kalmykia.

-* * *Avalokiteshvara, Buddhism, Buddhism Gelug, Dalai lama, Gelug school, Kalmykia, Lhasa, reincarnation, Tibet, Tibetan Buddhism, Tibetan government, Tibetan word, Visit to Kalmykia, Yellow hat
+* * *Avalokiteshvara, Buddhism, Buddhism Gelug, Dalai lama, Gelug school, Kalmykia, Lhasa, reincarnation, Tibet, Tibetan Buddhism, Tibetan government, Tibetan word, visit to Elista, Visit to Kalmykia, Yellow hat